byt3bl33d3r/OffensiveNim/README.md

 ## Setting up a dev environment

 VSCode has a Nim extension which works pretty well.
+This also seems to be the only option at this point.

 ## Pitfalls I found myself falling into